janKekanSan/jankekansan.github.io/pages/sona/o.md

 <details><summary> A note about politeness </summary>

 It is possible to be rude in Toki Pona, as it is possible in any language.
 But in English, we soften requests with lots of extra words, such as please and can.
-In Toki Pona, there is an assumption that you are being earnest and respectful of your listener, so a request doesn’t need to be softened with other words.
+In Toki Pona, there is an assumption that you are being earnest and respectful of your listener, so a request doesn't need to be softened with other words.
 This is often called a "polite default" assumption, but I call it an "earnest default."

 </details>

 #### Attention

-You may use [o]{.tokipona} directly after a subject phrase to get that subject’s attention:
+You may use [o]{.tokipona} directly after a subject phrase to get that subject's attention:

 <details><summary> [mama o ]{.tokipona} </summary>